Jacks0nJ/PyFPT/README.md

   <img src="https://github.com/Jacks0nJ/PyFPT/blob/main/docs/images/PyFPT_logo.png?raw=true" width="500"/>
 </p>

 PyFPT is Python/Cython package to run first-passage time (FPT) simulations using importance sampling.
-An FPT problem is about finding the time taken to cross some threshold during a stochastic process.
+A FPT problem is about finding the time taken to cross some threshold during a stochastic process.

-This package will let you numerically investigate the tail of the probability density for first passage times for a general 1D Langevin equation.
+This package will let you numerically investigate the tail of the probability density for first passage times for both general 1D, 2D and even n-D Langevin equations (with a little work).
+The 2D and n-D case requires more prior knowledge from the user.

 The tail of the probability density is investigated using the method of [importance sampling](https://arxiv.org/abs/nucl-th/9809075), where a bias increases the probability of large FPTs, resulting in a sample distribution, which are then weighted to reproduce the rare events of the target distribution.
 This allows very rare events (normally needing supercomputers) to be simulated efficiently with just your laptop!

-Note, it was originally developed to find the local number of e-folds in slow-roll stochastic inflation.
+Note, it was originally developed to find the local number of e-folds in stochastic inflation.
 As such, analytical functionality is also included for this particular problem in the [analytics module](https://pyfpt.readthedocs.io/en/latest/analytics.html).

 <p align="right">(<a href="#top">back to top</a>)</p>